k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

     Data volumes, performance, and business requirements should be taken into consideration when deciding which of the above 3 methods to use.
 For example:

-	 - If the data set is big (for example: 1M records), consider **commit in batch** to improve the performance.
+	 - If the data set is big (e.g. 1M records), consider **commit in batch** to improve the performance.

 	 - If a rollback of the entire data set is needed upon a failure, use **commit at the end** method.

-13. For long running flows (for example, hours), consider using the **Recovery point** feature.
+13. For long running flows (e.g. hours), consider using the **Recovery point** feature.
 In case of a flow failure, a re-run will utilize the serialized data and start from the last saved recovery point rather than from the beginning.

 14. When dragging multiple links (of **Iterate** link type) from outside the loop to Actors inside it, consider using a **Const** Actor inside the loop, dragging one **iterate** line to it and many **value** lines from it.